TacBuild/tac-sdk/docs/sdks/assets.md

 ## NFT Class

 `NFT` represents non-fungible tokens on the TON network.
-It implements the `Asset` interface and provides methods for NFT-specific operations.
+It implements the `IAsset` interface and provides methods for NFT-specific operations.

 ### Creating Instances